Phileosopher/toolbox_old/Managing: Recommended Hardware.md

 10-key (for small laptops when inputting data)

-USB extension cables and USB hubs
+USB extensions and hubs

 ## For Hardware Diagnostics

 USB drive(s) loaded with a decent version of Linux and/or a plethora of portable apps

-A _wired_ USB keyboard (less trouble to setup)
+Wired USB keyboard (less trouble to setup)

 Bluetooth keyboard (for mobile devices)